 - 1 cup chicken broth

-- 1/2 cup apple cider (could substitute apple juice)
+- 1/2 cup apple cider or apple juice, or white wine

-- 2 Tbsp fresh tarragon (or 2 tsp. dried tarragon)
+- 2 Tablespoons fresh tarragon, (or 2 tsp. dried tarragon)

-- 1 tsp cornstarch (increase to 2 tsp. if using a lighter cream)
+- 1 teaspoon cornstarch, (increase to 2 tsp. if using a lighter cream)

 - Salt and pepper, to taste